 PET Imaging

-Also, PET imaging enables the determination of a tumour’s metabolism rate to see if it is still active.
-A further hybrid uses PET and MRI to facilitate improvement in the visualisation of specific structures: for example, in the brain and pelvic organs.
+PET imaging also enables the determination of a tumour’s metabolism rate to see if it is still active.
+A further hybrid uses PET and MRI to facilitate improvement in the visualisation of specific structures, for example, in the brain and pelvic organs.

 In another situation regarding lung cancer diagnosis, it is paramount for the oncologist to determine if the patient requires curative surgery and chemotherapy or only palliative chemotherapy.
 Therefore, to enable this decision, using 18FDG radiotracer in a PET-CT scan will allow the oncologist to verify if the lung cancer has spread to a particular lymph node.

-You Are Here: Home » PET imaging
+home » PET imaging